-Any limited personal advice is provided by the Fund Administrator, Mercer, as a corporate authorised representative of Mercer Superannuation (Australia) Limited ABN 79 004 717 533, AFSL No. 235906.
+Any limited personal advice is provided by the Fund Administrator, Mercer Outsourcing (Australia) Pty Ltd. ABN 79 004 717 533, AFSL No. 235906.

 Who'll get your super if you die?

 It is highly likely that your superannuation benefit will become one of your most valuable assets.
 However, what you may not realise is that this benefit on death does not automatically form part of your estate and therefore is not covered by your will.